-Master mode is the default configuration for the unit.
+Master mode is the default configuration for the unit and the recommended mode when using the Aldes Mode Control (P/N 611230) or Digital Multifunction Control (P/N 611242-FC).
 In master mode, the HRV/ERV can be used to activate the blower in the air handling unit.
-This method of control is recommended with partially or fully integrated systems (see pages 8 and 10) to ensure proper distribution of fresh air through the HVAC system.
+This method of control is recommended with partially or fully integrated systems (see pages 9 and 11) to ensure proper distribution of fresh air through the HVAC system.
 In Master mode, the default mode of operation is low speed recirculation.
 This is desirable when no central system is present, and continuous ventilation is not required.

 In slave mode, an external device or switch will dictate when the unit will operate.
-This is the case for VentZone® Systems, use of third party thermostats with built in HRV/ERV controls, and use of external third party switches that are used to enable/disable the unit.
-Installations requiring a switch to enable or disable the unit via a wall switch will need to be placed into slave mode.
+This is the case for VentZone® Systems, use of third party thermostats with built in HRV/ERV controls, and use of external third party switches are used to enable/disable the unit.
+Installations requiring a switch to enable or disable the unit via a wall mounted switch (typical) will need to be placed into slave mode.

-Note: While in slave mode, the recirculation function is replaced with the standby, or OFF, condition.
+Note: While in slave mode, the recirculation function is replaced by defaulting to the standby, or OFF, condition.
 Aldes controllers which have this function will continue to work in all other modes, but the recirculation mode is replaced with the standby mode.
-If recirculation is required, but the HRV/ERV must be OFF by default, then install the unit in master mode and use the digital multifunction control 611242-FC to put the unit into standby mode.